Skechers: Products and advertising

+Skechers has been a partner of W Racing Team (WRT) in sports car racing, including former MotoGP champion Valentino Rossi, since 2021.
+WRT's parent company, Weerts Group, services Skechers' European distribution center in Liège, Belgium.

+Skechers Performance has featured distance runner Meb Keflezighi and professional golfers Brooke Henderson and Matt Fitzpatrick.
+The brand expanded into pickleball in 2022, signing several of the sport's top players and sponsoring the first nationally televised pickleball tournament in the U.S. In 2023, Skechers announced a move into soccer and basketball, introducing new technical shoes worn and promoted by England national football team player Harry Kane and NBA players Julius Randle, Terance Mann, and Joel Embiid.
+In 2024, Skechers replaced Nivia Sports as the kit sponsor of one of India's oldest and most successful football teams, Mohun Bagan Super Giant.

 Philanthropy

 Skechers launched its Skechers Foundation in 2010.
 Skechers and the Friendship Foundation host an annual walk in Manhattan Beach to raise money for a nonprofit that helps connect special-needs students with their peers.

 Skechers donates new shoes to children in need worldwide through its Bobs charity program.
-The shoes support Head Start programs, education foundations, homeless shelters, disaster relief and 501(c)(3) nonprofit organizations.
-Bobs also support Petco Love, Woodgreen Pets Charity, and other animal welfare groups.
+The shoes support Head Start programs, education foundations, homeless shelters, disaster relief and 501(c)(3) organizations.
+Bobs also supports animal welfare groups including Petco Love and Woodgreen Pets Charity.
+In 2024, Skechers donated $20,000 to Austin High School men and women's soccer teams.

 Entertainment

-Skechers has developed—with MoonScoop Group and animator/co-producer John Massé—an animated series, Zevo-3, and several direct-to-DVD features produced by SD Entertainment:
+Skechers has developed—with MoonScoop Entertainment and animator/co-producer John Massé—an animated series, Zevo-3, and several direct-to-DVD features produced by SD Entertainment: